kism/allow-list-app/README.md

 ### Todo

+- make that one line covered no matter what time of dat
 - database and file checking in tests
 - remove some globals
 - make settings better, nginx needs it's own path